 - £1,500 cash prize plus certificate.

 - Self nomination and third party nominations are permitted.

 - Submit the completed nomination form and any other supporting documents to:

 IMechE Prizes and Awards Department

 Bury St Edmunds

-The Award is open to Institution Members of all grades.
-Candidates are permitted to nominate themselves.
+Open to Institution Members of all grades.